Positron and RStudio

 Version Control with Git and GitHub

-Git is how computational social scientists share, version, and collaborate on their work.
+Git is how computational social scientists version, share, and collaborate on their work.
 GitHub is the most popular platform for hosting Git repositories.
+If you’ve never used version control before, this section will get you set up with a workflow that integrates directly into your IDE.

 Why Git Matters